-Prior to conducting field surveys, a focused review of literature and data sources was conducted to identify special-status plant species with potential to occur in the survey area.
-Sources reviewed include California Natural Diversity Data Base (CNDDB) occurrence records for the Santa Rosa USGS 7.5' quadrangle, the quadrangle on which the survey area is located, and the eight quadrangles surrounding it; county and USGS quadrangle occurrence records in the California Native Plant Society's (CNPS) Inventory of Rare and Endangered Plants (CNPS 2018) for the same nine quadrangles.
+Prior to conducting the field assessment, a focused review of literature and data sources was conducted to identify special-status plant species with potential to occur in the survey area.
+Sources reviewed include California Natural Diversity Data Base (CNDDB) occurrence records for the Santa Rosa USGS 7.5' quadrangle, the quadrangle on which the survey area is located, and the eight quadrangles surrounding it.

 Sources consulted for up-to-date information on conservation status included the U.S. Fish and Wildlife Service (USFWS) (2018 a, b, c) for federally listed species (including Proposed and Candidate species) and California Department of Fish and Wildlife (CDFW) (2018) for State of California listed species.
-Special-status species also include species with California Rare Plant Rank (CRPR) 1A (Plants Presumed Extinct in California), CRPR 1B (Plants Rare,

-Threatened, or Endangered in California and Elsewhere), or CRPR 2 (Plants Rare, Threatened, or Endangered in California, But More Common Elsewhere), as indicated by the CNPS Inventory (CNPS 2018).
+Special-status species also include species with California Rare Plant Rank (CRPR) 1A (Plants Presumed Extinct in California), CRPR 1B (Plants Rare, Threatened, or Endangered in California and Elsewhere), or CRPR 2 (Plants Rare, Threatened, or Endangered in California, But More Common Elsewhere), as indicated by the CNPS Inventory (CNPS 2018).
 Impacts to these species must be reviewed under the provisions of the California Environmental Quality Act (CEQA) Guidelines.